WeakKnight/vulkan-starter-template/readme.md

 3. Make sure you have CMake 3.1+ installed
 4. Make sure you have the latest version Visual Studio or Xcode installed
 5. > python build.py
-6. project will be generated in build/macos or build/windows
+6. Project will be generated in build/macos or build/windows
-7. feel free to edit CMakeLists.txt
+7. Feel free to edit CMakeLists.txt as you want